DrewRoss5/Courier/README.md

 More commands will be added in future builds

 ### Current Commands
-- Clear:
+- clear:
   - Clears the chat history and clears all messages off screen
   - This only affects the client and has no effect on the peer's message history
-- Disconnect:
+- disconnect:
   - Terminates the connection with the peer
-- Peerid:
+- peerid:
     - Returns the peer's user ID.
 Because Courier is P2P with no centralized infrastructure, these IDs are the only way to verify a peer's identity, so it's important to ensure your peer has the ID you expect them to have.